vmware/pyvmomi/docs/vim/ClusterComputeResource.rst

   Args:
-    host (`vim.HostSystem`_):
+    host (`vim.HostSystem <vim/HostSystem.rst>`_):
        The array of hosts to put into maintenance mode.

-    option (`vim.option.OptionValue`_, optional):
+    option (`vim.option.OptionValue <vim/option/OptionValue.rst>`_, optional):
-       An array of `OptionValue`_ options for this query.
-The specified options override the advanced options in `ClusterDrsConfigInfo`_ .
+       An array of `OptionValue <vim/option/OptionValue.rst>`_ options for this query.
+The specified options override the advanced options in `ClusterDrsConfigInfo <vim/cluster/DrsConfigInfo.rst>`_ .

   Returns:
-    `vim.cluster.EnterMaintenanceResult`_:
+    `vim.cluster.EnterMaintenanceResult <vim/cluster/EnterMaintenanceResult.rst>`_:
-         A `ClusterEnterMaintenanceResult`_ object, which consists of an array of recommendations for hosts that can be evacuated and an array of faults for hosts that cannot be evacuated.
+         A `ClusterEnterMaintenanceResult <vim/cluster/EnterMaintenanceResult.rst>`_ object, which consists of an array of recommendations for hosts that can be evacuated and an array of faults for hosts that cannot be evacuated.

   Raises:

-    `vmodl.fault.InvalidArgument`_:
+    `vmodl.fault.InvalidArgument <vmodl/fault/InvalidArgument.rst>`_:
        for unknown option keys or bad values.